RobotecAI/robotec-o3de-tools/readme.md

 Gem contains a smoothing component that will mimic the movement of an attached entity with the tracked entity.
 It offers multiple smoothing methods.
 It allows the lock Z axis to point up direction.
 Useful for robots' movement smoothing.
 ![alt text](doc/Smoothing.png)

+# Billboard

+Gem contains a component that rotates the entity to ensure it always faces the target position.